 As discussed earlier, one of the best ways to ensure effective coordination and synergy is through the mainstreaming approach.
 Experience suggests that effective mainstreaming of climate change adaptation needs to be planned and delivered across different levels of planning and implementation (Ayers et al., 2013).
 Most government in LDCs with support from larger multilateral and bilateral agencies, have shown interest to devise policies to mainstream climate change into development processes (Huq and Reid, 2014).
 As with other LDCs, the mainstreaming of CBA into climate change is a priority for Nepal.
 However, there is a dilemma at the national level in terms of how climate change and development policies can be better integrated.
-This study provides an analysis of current climate change and development and provisions are most suitable for the mainstreaming of CBA in development process.
+This study provides an analysis of current climate change and development policies in order to generate information on what kind of policy environment and provisions are most suitable for the mainstreaming of CBA in development process.